eclipse-volttron/volttron-listener/README.md

 ## Installation

-The volttron-utils package requires python >=3.6.2,<4.0 in order to run properly.
-The volttron-utils package is available from pypi   To install into the current python environment use:
+In order to run the algorithm properly, the volttron-utils package requires python 3.6.2 or later versions until python 4.0.0.
+The volttron-utils package is available from pypi.
+To install the package into the current python environment, run:

 ```bash
 user@path$ pip install volttron-utils